iotaledger/tips/text/0012-milestone-merkle-validation/0012-milestone-merkle-validation.md

   - The Merkle tree hash can be defined recursively:<br>
     MTH(D<sub>n</sub>) = BLAKE2( 0x01 || MTH({d<sub>1</sub>, ..., d<sub>k</sub>}) || MTH({d<sub>k+1</sub>, ..., d<sub>n</sub>}) ).

 Note that the hash calculations for leaves and nodes differ.
-This allows the validator to distinguish between leaves and nodes, which is required to provide second preimage resistance.
+This is required to provide second preimage resistance: Without such a prefix, for a given input D an attacker could replace  two (or more) leaves with their corresponding aggregated node hash without changing the final value of MTH(D).
+This violates the fundamental assumption that, given MTH(D), it should be practically impossible to find a different input D' leading to the same value.
+Adding a simple prefix mitigates this issue, since now leaf and node hashes are computed differently and can no longer be interchanged.

 Note that we do not require the length of the input to be a power of two.
 However, its shape is still uniquely determined by the number of leaves.